Behind the wire

 When nations clash in wars, those civilians finding themselves in enemy territory are in trouble.
 During the First World War, one million so called ‘enemy aliens’ were interned by combatant empires on a global scale.
 This was often linked to large-scale deportations between countries and continents.
 The memory of these ‘collateral’ victims of the Great War has all but vanished as they did not fit into twentieth century ideals of heroism and sacrifice.
 ‘Behind the Wire’ recovers and reshapes this memory, creating empathy for civilian minorities of all nationalities in wartime.
 Internment and deportation are still practiced by many countries today, including Britain.

-Stefan Manz is Professor of German and Global History and a Fellow of the Royal Historical Society.
+Stefan Manz is Professor of Global History and a Fellow of the Royal Historical Society.
 His research interests include migration studies, the First World War, and British-German relations.
 Stefan also holds a Research Fellowship in the Department of Historical and Heritage Studies at the University of Pretoria, South Africa.

 The project focuses on civilian internment camps in the British Empire during the First World War, holding 50,000 mostly German, but also Austro-Hungarian, Turkish and Bulgarian nationals who had settled in Empire locations before 1914.
 Together with Professor Panikos Panayi (De Montfort University), Professor Manz received funding from the Gerda Henkel Foundation to co-author a research monograph for Oxford University Press entitled Enemies in the Empire.
 Civilian Internment in the British Empire during the First World War.